open-telemetry/opentelemetry.io/content/en/_index.md

   The blocks/cover shortcode (used below) will use as a background image any image file containing "background" in its name.
 show_banner: true
+limit_banner: 2 # Default to 2, adjust as needed
 banners:
   - text:
       'Join us for [**OTel Community Day** on June